enze-chen/learning_modules/README.md

 - `mse` = materials science and engineering

+The `fig` folder contains all the figures referenced across the modules.

 ## Usage
 Most of the Jupyter notebooks have an interactive component that requires dynamic rendering.
 There are several ways to do this, and I give two below: